Research

 Feedback control of organ-on-chip microfluidic systems

-Sponsor: DARBA
+Sponsor: DARPA

 Collaborators: MIT Department of Biological Engineering